 You should research all the ethical requirements and data protection rules before you go.
 Speak to your supervisor/other students who have undertaken fieldwork in your area.

-You need to complete the online Overseas Travel and Risk Assessment form.
+You need to complete the online Travel and Risk Assessment form for fieldwork undertaken outside Edinburgh.
+Please complete this form for UK or Overseas fieldwork.

 The risk assessement must be approved by the Graduate School Director or Deputy Director (PGR), you should complete and submit the form for approval at least two weeks prior to the date of travel.